India

 he grand Jaisalmer Fort

-The grand Jaisalmer Fort also known as the Golden Fort of Rajasthan, is entirely made of yellow limestone and is a UNESCO World Heritage Site. © Roop Dey / Dreamstime
+Jaisalmer Fort, the Golden Fort, rises entirely out of yellow limestone — glowing like a living, breathing citadel under the desert sun and honored as a UNESCO World Heritage Site. © Roop Dey / Dreamstime

 of the city of Jaisalmer, also known as “The Golden City”,